TUDelft-PRIME-Books/Linear-Algebra/Chapter6/CharPolynomial.md

 :url: https://embed.grasple.com/exercises/eb3e8ea4-3a0b-4767-aa62-0d8b05e35dda?id=91484
 :label: grasple_exercise_6_2_9
 :dropdown:
-:description:  To find the eigenvalues and their multiplicities of an almost upper triangular $4 \times 4$-matrix $A$.
+:description:  To find the eigenvalues and their multiplicities of an almost upper-triangular $4 \times 4$-matrix $A$.

 ::::::